atata-framework/atata.io/components/radiobutton.md

 Represents the radio button control.
-By default is being searched by the label.
+Default search is performed by the label.

 ```html
 <label>